<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 The field service workflow is a cycle that turns a customer need into a completed job.
 It typically starts when a service request comes in, which generates a work order.
 This order contains all the essential details: who the customer is, where they’re located, and what needs to be done.
 From there, a dispatcher schedules the job, finding the best technician for the task based on their skills, location, and availability.
 Once dispatched, the technician travels to the site, performs the work, and updates the job status in real-time, often using a mobile app.
 This keeps everyone in the loop.
 After the job is done, they can collect a signature, process payment, and send a report back to the office.
 This entire process is designed to streamline operations and ensure nothing falls through the cracks, from initial work order management to final billing.

-Who's Involved?
-Key Roles and Responsibilities
+Key Roles and Responsibilities in Field Service

 While field technicians are the face of your service operations, they’re part of a larger team.
 Technicians are the experts on the ground, responsible for everything from installation and maintenance to troubleshooting and repairs.
 They need the right technical skills and excellent customer service abilities, as they often represent your entire brand during a site visit.
 Supporting them behind the scenes are dispatchers and service managers.
 Dispatchers are the logistical wizards who manage schedules and assign jobs, ensuring the day runs efficiently.
 Service managers oversee the entire operation, tracking performance and making sure business goals are met.
 For larger rollouts or complex projects, a dedicated project manager is often essential to coordinate all the moving parts and ensure everything is delivered on time and on budget.